 A strong SEO plays an incredibly significant role in digital marketing.
 It determines if your content makes it to the top of the search engine results page (SERP).
 The higher your website or post is on the search results, the better your chances of getting clicks and engagement.
 That’s why SEO is also known as organic traffic.
 SEO uses on-page and technical optimization, and link building, and makes sure that your business uses keywords to boost your discovery rate.

 SEO is also 61% more effective in generating leads.
-A strong SEO is vital in making sure your business is on the top of the search list when target location users search for products or services relevant to your business.
+While doing SEO for business it is vital to make sure your business is on the top of the local search list when target location users search for products or services relevant to your business.
 It is also important for when people search queries and help with keywords that you use in your blogs, articles and more.

 SEO analyzes mobile usability, domain authority, backlinks, click-through rates, etc. to make sure that your business is on the top of the search results.
 And it is necessary in link building, increasing website traffic, building domain authority, and more.